arp242/goatcounter/README.md

     % docker compose up -d goatcounter-postgres

 [arp242/goatcounter]: https://hub.docker.com/r/arp242/goatcounter

+### Management
+A Server management page is available at *Settings → Server management*, which can be useful to debug and test some things.

+A status URL is available at `/status`, which can be used for health monitors.

 ### Updating
 You may need to run the database migrations when updating.
 Use  `goatcounter